-The only way to check your Walmart® Credit Card application status is to call Walmart Credit Services at 1-877-969-3668.
-That goes for both the Walmart® Store Card, which can only be used at Walmart and Sam’s Club, and the Walmart Mastercard.
-Both are issued by Synchrony Bank, and Synchrony actually decides which version you get based on your credit when you apply.
+The only way to check your Walmart® Credit Card application status is to call Walmart Credit Services.
+That goes for both the Walmart® Store Card, which can only be used at Walmart, and the Walmart Mastercard.
+The issuer decides which version you get based on your credit when you apply.
 And while there’s no way to check your status online, the phone service is available around the clock.
 It’s also possible to be instantly approved for either card.
 But if that’s not the case for you, you’ll have to either call or just wait to receive a decision by email.

 Here’s how to check your Walmart credit card application status: